Noun: book bûk

 - Bible, Christian Bible, Good Book, Holy Scripture, Holy Writ, Scripture, Word of God, Word

-Derived forms: booked, booking, books
+Derived forms: books, booked, booking

-Type of: accumulation, aggregation, ask for, assemblage, bespeak, call for, collection, dramatic composition, dramatic work, enter, fact, product, production, publication, put down, quest, record, register, religious text, religious writing, request, sacred text, sacred writing, schedule, section, subdivision
+Type of: accumulation, aggregation, ask for, assemblage, bespeak, call for, collection, dramatic composition, dramatic work, enter, fact, product, production, publication, put down, record, register, religious text, religious writing, request, sacred text, sacred writing, schedule, section, subdivision

 Part of: text, textual matter